uviclibraries/apis/index.md

    APIs can change over time, and if you're not using versioned endpoints, your integration might break unexpectedly.

 ## Using Postman or Python:
+[Postman](https://www.postman.com/product/what-is-postman/) and [Python](https://www.python.org/) are common tools used to interact with APIs.
+Postman is a GUI (graphical user interface) which allows users to test and explore APIs at a high level.
+Python is a programming language which has an extensive list of API libraries.
+Python facilitates more complex manipulation of automation with APIs and data transformation.

 1. **More Control Over Requests**
    Postman and Python let you customize headers, authentication, and body content—things you can’t easily do in a browser.